Alaka Das: A Pioneer Artist of Classical Music in Bangladesh

 The number of participation in concerts is reduced now, even though now her repertoire consists of more bhajans and shorter performances than hours of delineating a khayal.
 How she reaches the notes is as important as the notes themselves.
 And with her gharana’s sufi and kirtankaar influence (the lyrics are inspired by a variety of Sufi and Hindu poets), when she enunciates a swara, the feeling is that of being in a temple.
 Her music has a heightened level of devotion and took a listener into a different world, one where God exists.

 During that time, concerts were held not only just in various places at Dhaka but also in Chittagong- a port city of Bangladesh.
-As she was residing in Comilla, so for participating in various concerts and in the media program, she had to travel outside comilla in every week.
+As she was residing in Cumilla, so for participating in various concerts and in the media program, she had to travel outside cumilla in every week.

 Slowly and steadily, the portals to this select circle were opening for Alaka.
 At the time, the gharana system in Indian classical music was quite distinct.
 But Alaka, who had been greatly influenced by Pandit Surendra Narayan Das, who was a disciple of Pandit Giriza Shankar Chakroborty of the Bishnupur gharana, Bishnupur, India, began incorporating elements from other gharanas into her music.
 She was taking what was great in every gharana and mixing it up.
 It sounded great to the audience.
 Her popularity as a musician owes a lot to her friendliness with the audience.

 Since 1986, Alaka is acting as Principal in the renowned music school Sangeet Shikhharthee Sammilan.
-This school was established by her father Pandit Surendra Narayan Das during 1942 at Comilla.
+This school was established by her father Pandit Surendra Narayan Das during 1942 at Cumilla.

 Fine Arts Academy Award, 2014